iota-community/Community-Governance/README.md

 ### This is how a user will cast a valid vote:

- - [ ] You will be able to connect from the treasury website’s voting application to your Firefly wallet.
-You will prepare your vote in the voting application, where you can state your opinion and decide which wallet and token balance should participate in the vote.
+ - [ ] You will be able to cast the vote directly within the Firefly wallet, or you will be able to connect from the treasury website’s voting application to your Firefly wallet.
+You will prepare your vote in Firefly directly or partially in the voting application, where you can state your opinion and decide which wallet and token balance should participate in the vote.
 You can click/unclick all wallets in the profile.
-If you only want to use some of your tokens, it is recommended to collect them in a separate wallet in your profile.
-If you confirm your decision, a deep link functionality will be executed, and your Firefly wallet will open.
+If you only want to use some of your tokens, it is recommended to collect them in a separate wallet in your Firefly profile.
+You will confirm you decision with your Stronghold password or your Ledger Nano.

  - [ ] The user will be able to decide which amount of Votes (derived from token balance) should be used in the vote (the user can click/unclick all Wallets of the profile).
 Users can create Wallets with the number of tokens they aim to use as votes and could use this as a voting wallet

  - [ ] After the amount of Votes is chosen, the user must now decide for which option the vote should count - Burn or Build

- - [ ] After logging in to your profile, you will only need to confirm the pre-prepared voting transaction with your Stronghold password or Nano Ledger.
-All relevant settings for the vote execution have been prepared from the voting application on this website.
-Please note: if you have several profiles, you will need to vote for every profile separately.
-After the first profile has executed the vote in Firefly, return to the voting application here on the website and start the process again using the next profile.
-The website itself will have no direct access to the Firefly wallet’s security functions.
+ - [ ] The Treasury website will offer the opportunity to decide between Build or Burn and transport this decision to your Firefly Wallet.
 To access Firefly, deep links are used.
 Deep links are tools that create the exact transaction logic and transfer this information to Firefly using a predefined link format.

 **Firefly initiates the following logic upon receiving the deep link and your confirmation via your Stronghold password or Ledger Nano device:**